kodehat/portkey/README.md

 ## See Also

 The whole application is heavily inspired by a theme for the static site generator Hugo.
 You can find the theme at [victoriadrake/hugo-theme-sam](https://github.com/victoriadrake/hugo-theme-sam).
-I wanted something more dynamic while also trying out something with Golang and improving in the language.
+I wanted something more dynamic while also trying out Go and improving in the language.

 ## License